 Now managing the Training and Consultancy team at Ambitious about Autism, Emily is responsible for the creation and delivery of our training programmes and heads our Autism Education Trust training hubs.
 Emily is available for consultancy opportunities and bespoke training design.

-Esther Thomas (MSC BCBA) has been working in autism 16 years.
+Esther Thomas (MSC BCBA) has been working in autism for 16 years.
 As part of the leadership team at TreeHouse School, Esther was responsible for developing programmes and personalised curriculums for children and young people with autism as well as supervising, monitoring and evaluating ABA provision.